mgiessing/bcn-lab-2084/README.md

 >***Note:** <br>It might be helpful to open this lab guide inside the VM in a seperate firefox browser tab for copy & paste code blocks.*

-We'll be using the IBM Montpellier RADAR environment which is an dedicated OpenShift cluster.
+You'll be using the IBM Montpellier RADAR environment which is an dedicated OpenShift cluster.

 You'll be provided with a workstation that has access to the RADAR environment by using OpenVPN.